margaritadeligiannidi/AskSQL/README.md

 The application uses Large Language Models (LLMs) to convert natural language questions into SQL queries, making database querying more accessible to users with limited SQL knowledge.

-AskSQL supports MySQL and PostgreSQL databases through direct TCP/IP connections and SSH tunneling.

 ---

 ## Features

 - Natural Language to SQL conversion using AI models
+- Direct SQL query execution
 - Support for multiple LLM providers
-- Direct SQL query execution
 - MySQL and PostgreSQL support
 - TCP/IP and SSH tunnel connections
 - Database schema and table exploration